CRUK Black Leaders in Cancer PhD Scholarship Programme

 In 2009, we identified two cryptic rearrangements that result in deregulated expression of cytokine receptor‐like factor 2 by juxtaposition to IGH super-enhancers (IGH::CRLF2) or the promoter of purinergic gene, P2RY8 (P2RY8::CRLF2).
 Despite having genetically and clinically characterised these rearrangements (1,2), little is known about how and why these rearrangements occur in immature B-cell malignancies.
 This project will apply computational methods together with complementary laboratory experiments to characterise the epigenomic and 3D landscape of the PAR1 region to identify mechanisms that predispose this region to oncogenic rearrangements in immature B cells.

 Aim 1 – (Re)analysis of publicly available/in-house generated epigenomic and chromosome conformation data to the PAR1 region.
-The candidate will realign histone ChIP-seq, ATAC-seq, DNase-seq and HiC data for healthy and malignant B-cell samples to the PAR1 region using the ChromHMM package, to provide insights into structural changes of the region that may contribute to leukaemia development
+The candidate will realign histone ChIP-seq, ATAC-seq, DNase-seq and HiC data for healthy and malignant B-cell samples to the PAR1 region and using the ChromHMM package, will provide insights into the epigenomic landscape of the region that may contribute to leukaemia development.

 Aim 2 – Confirm potential of large regulatory regions to control gene expression in PAR1.
 The candidate will quantify the activating capacity of enhancer regions within the PAR1 region of leukaemic B cells by conducting ATAC-STARR-seq (3) on patient derived models.
 This aim will lead to a detailed epigenomic map for the PAR1 region, providing insights into the mechanisms in place that regulate the expression of genes within this region, some that have confirmed links to cancer development.